wishhhmaster/CoinTNet/README.md

 - Bitstamp's API parameters (needed if you want to send orders)
 - BTC-e API's parameters (needed if you want to send orders)
+- Cryptsy API's parameters (needed if you want to send orders)
 - Twitter's parameters (needed if you want to retrieve Tweets)

 ### Warning